Who's the Sharp Objects killer? The top theories, broken down

 Chief Vickery

+"How is our girl?"
+Jackie asks the chief in Episode 7.
+He says his wife is fine.
+"No, I meant the other one," Jackie adds.
+Could Jackie be referring to Camille?

-Maybe Natalie and Ann found out about this somehow while Adora was mentoring them.
+Maybe Natalie and Ann found out about Chief Vickery somehow while Adora was mentoring them.
 The girls might have tried to blackmail the pair.
 I can see how the policeman might have helped her former lover to get rid of the nuisance.
 He could've even taken care of it himself.

 Anything to avoid the slightest variation on that eternal routine of mornings with coffee, eggs, bacon, the newspaper and kissing his wife goodbye before heading to the police station.